graphql/graphql-spec/spec/Section 7 -- Response.md

 strings `{ "name": "Mark", "age": 30 }` and `{ "age": 30, "name": "Mark" }`
 encode the same value, they also have observably different property orderings.

-Since the result of evaluating a selection set is ordered, the JSON object serialized should preserve this order by writing the object properties in the same order as those fields were requested as defined by query execution.

-For example, if the query was `{ name, age }`, a GraphQL server responding in JSON should respond with `{ "name": "Mark", "age": 30 }` and should not respond with `{ "age": 30, "name": "Mark" }`.

-NOTE: This does not violate the JSON spec, as clients may still interpret objects in the response as unordered Maps and arrive at a valid value.
+Note: This does not violate the JSON spec, as clients may still interpret objects in the response as unordered Maps and arrive at a valid value.